MattResner/Mayors-Action-Center-Service-Requests/README.md

   	5. Analyzing the data using inference (Not Started)

-You can explore the commented code in the file named Mayors Action Center Project Streamlined.R
+You can explore the commented code in the file named "Mayors Action Center Project Streamlined.R" which can be found in the sidebar.